Sarah-LB/my-first-project/README.md

     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

+### Issues I came across - where to put this?
+-   Used vw for font-size but also changed layout for different devices - so had tiny text and icons spanning the whole screen!
+    Changed for media queries.

 ## Deployment

 ### GitHub Pages